otrv4/otrv4/architecture-decisions/003-client-profile.md

    relationship with its client/device.
 It is used to verify the signature of the Client Profile and to be exchanged during the DAKE.
-Participants must check whether they trust this key and the next one by doing a manual fingerprint verification or executing the Socialist Millionaires Protocol.
+Participants must check whether they trust this key and the next one by doing a manual fingerprint verification or by executing the Socialist Millionaires Protocol.
 1. Ed448 public forging key: the long-term forging public key associated with an user in relationship with its client/device.
 It is used to preserve online deniability, while somewhat preventing Key Compromise Impersonation (KCI) attacks.
 Participants must check whether they trust this key and the previous one by doing a manual fingerprint verification or executing the Socialist Millionaires Protocol.
-1. Versions: A string listing the supported versions for client/device defined by the instance tag.
+1. Versions: A string listing the supported versions for a client/device defined by the instance tag.
 1. Client Profile Expiration: the expiration date of the Client Profile.
 1. OTRv3 public authentication DSA key: The OTRv3 DSA long-term public key used